 And what about executive session?
-Can your board sometimes announce it’s going into executive session, which means you’ll shoo members out of the room and discuss items without owners’ knowledge?
+Can your board sometimes announce it’s hoa board meeting is going into executive session, which means you’ll shoo members out of the room and discuss items without owners’ knowledge?
 If so, what can you discuss privately, and what must you discuss in front of homeowners who wish to attend?
 Here’s a rundown.

 State Laws Can Require Open Meetings

 How open your meetings must be—and what that actually means—is governed by your state law and your governing documents.

 California’s statute governing community associations, called the Davis-Stirling Act, directly addresses board meetings.
 “California requires the board to meet at an open meeting, defines what a meeting is, and requires that notice of the meeting go out to membership,” explains Robert DeNichilo, an attorney at Neuland & Whitney APC in Rancho Santa Margarita, Calif., who specializes in representing community associations.
 “It also has a time for executive session and what types of issues can be discussed in executive session.
 Those are litigation, contracts with nonowners, owner discipline—and the owner at issue is entitled to attend that portion of the meeting—and personnel matters.”